cardano-foundation/developer-portal/docs/get-started/cardano-developer-community.md

 Head to the [IOG Discord](https://discord.com/invite/w6TwW9bGA6) if you want to join the [Plutus Pioneers](../smart-contracts/plutus#get-started-with-the-plutus-pioneer-program).

 [**t.me/IOHK_Marlowe**](https://t.me/IOHK_Marlowe)
 Dedicated channel for Marlowe developers and users.
-Marlowe is a specialized domain-specific language for financial smart contracts on Cardano.
+Marlowe is a specialised domain-specific language for financial smart contracts on Cardano.
 You can ask questions, participate in discussions and meet the team behind Marlowe.

 [**Developer Portal Discord**](https://discord.gg/Exe6XmqKDx)
 If you would like to help develop the Developer Portal further, please join our [Discord](https://discord.gg/Exe6XmqKDx).